 Using the No Nonsense spelling, individual spelling rules are taught out of context enabling children to learn, practise, revise and then apply learning to independent writing.

-Children are taught phonics from the start of Reception and our staff are experts in early reading.
-In Reception and Key Stage 1 home reading books are chosen in line with phonics and are matched to the sounds that the children know thus consolidating phoneme learning.
-The content and sequence of the Letters and Sounds programme supports progress.
-In addition, the children are encouraged to read for pleasure choosing books from the class and school libraries.
+For greater information on our approach to phonics please click on our phonics star on our curriculum website page.
+In addition to phonics, the children are encouraged to read for pleasure choosing books from the class and school libraries.
 Staff foster a love of reading as they share class texts, introduce new books and revisit old favourites.
 Foundation stage, KS1 and Year 3 have access to the online resource ‘Bug Club’, both at school and at home, to support the development of reading using decodable books.
 All children are expected to read at home and this is recorded in Home/School contact books for Reception/KS1 and Reading Logs in KS2.